Youth express their creativity through visual mediums at Riverzedge Arts

 Kelly Harlow ’18

 “Woonsocket High School has about 1,700 students and only two art teachers,” said RIC alumna Kelly Harlow ’18, a youth development major.
-“That means most of these students will not be able to take an art class before they graduate.
+“That means most of these students won’t be able to take an art class before they graduate.
 You’ll find similar scenarios in other school districts across Rhode Island.”

 Riverzedge Arts ensures that youth have equal access to the arts unhindered by socio-economic barriers.
 In 2018 Harlow was hired as expanded learning program director.
 A year later, she was made interim executive director.